ahance1065/GPA-Calculator/README.md

-# GPA Calculator
+# 💯 GPA Calculator 🔠

 ## Overview
 This C++ program calculates a student's GPA based on their course grades and credit hours.
-It follows the GPA calculation method outlined by the University of North Texas (UNT) Student Success Advising.
+It follows the GPA calculation method outlined by the University of North Texas (UNT) Student Success Advising (This is on a 4.0 scale).

 ## How It Works
 The GPA is calculated using the following steps: